 Today’s customers expect effortless engagements and frequently choose web or mobile self-service as their initial point of contact with companies.
 As they navigate across touchpoints, customers expect continuity.
 In other words, they seek seamless and accurate support whenever they need it, on the channel of their choice, and without compromising on quality.

 CX leaders are putting more focus on self-service and live agent deflection.
-They are expanding their knowledge bases with more multimedia content, combining them with chatbots to assist customers in reaching a successful resolution.
+They are expanding their knowledge bases with more multimedia content, combining them with AI-powered chatbots to assist customers in reaching a successful resolution.
 And while chatbots can resolve a customer request in 2 seconds, around 78% of the time, skilled customer success agents emphasize the human approach.

 As a result, increasing automated self-service tools are at the top of customer service leaders’ priority lists.
 In fact, customers prefer automated interactions for simple tasks but talking to real people for more sophisticated and complex issues.